Hello! Welcome to Diary of a Quilter. I’m your host, Amy Smart.

 I have a pattern shop where you can find my most popular patterns (available in both Hard Copy and PDF format.)

 I am a fabric designer for Riley Blake Designs.
-My latest collection is called Gretel.
-You can find information and projects made with my previous collections at these links: Sunnyside Ave and Gingham Girls.
+My latest collection is called Sugarhouse Park.
+You can find information and projects made with my previous collections at these links: Sunnyside Ave Gingham Girls, and Gretel.

 Frequently Asked Questions (FAQ’s):

 Do you take custom orders for quilts? – Unfortunately no. But feel free to email me if you want a referral for someone who does take custom orders.

 Will you resize a pattern for me? – Again, no. As I am writing more and more patterns I am trying to include multiple size options in each pattern.
 My patterns for sale are clearly marked with what sizes are included in that pattern so you can know before you buy.
 Resizing a pattern takes time (of which I’m sadly lacking) but if you want a bigger size, I know you can figure it out.
 I suggest graph paper and a calculator and you can do it!

 What kind of Sewing Machine do you use? – I’m currently sewing on a Baby Lock Destiny II and I LOVE it.
 I’ve been working with the Baby Lock company for a few years and can highly endorse their machines.
 I’ve worked with other manufacturers and found that wasn’t the case, so my Baby Lock endorsement is genuine.
 If you are looking for a machine, I highly recommend finding the most reputable sewing machine dealer in your area.
 They can help you find the right machine for your skill level and budget and when either of those changes, they’ll take your machine in as a trade in when you’re ready to upgrade.

 Can I sell a quilt made with one of your patterns?
 Yes!
 As long as you don’t open a factory in China and start mass producing them.
 In that case I want a cut.